 reload-nxos

-After booting successfully via USB or TFTP, always verify and correct boot settings:
+After booting from TFTP or USB, verify and correct the boot settings:

 show boot